Lakeshore Tower

 No analysis available

-I searched for parking rent, monthly parking fee, additional parking cost, or similar language and found nothing.
-The remarks talk about stall count and parking location, but not any charge.
+I searched for monthly parking fee, parking rent, additional parking cost, or similar language and found nothing.
+The remarks discuss the number and type of stalls, but not any separate parking charge.

 No analysis available